mwithe/grocer-easy/README.md

-# Grocer-easy: Shopping list generator and nutritional calculator
+# Grocer-easy: Shopping list generator and nutritional information calculator
 Application that displayed a list of recipes from an API, which users could add/remove all the ingredients of a meal to a shopping list with a single click.
 The items in the shopping list had their nutritional values (calories, protein, fat etc.) retrieved from a second API.
 The application generated warnings based on high levels of sodium, cholesterol and sugar in the users shopping list.

 The application was deployed to AWS through a Docker container.
 The application had a page counter that was stored and incrimented through an AWS S3 Bucket.